Rutzno/tic-tac-toe_with_ai/README.md

 alternate move order, for example, chess.
 Thus, this level is an undefeated champion (so, it can come out with a win, or a tie score).

+There is another feature in this app: if you're tired playing the game, you can even launch a match between two _ai_ and watch them playing.

 Since it's not yet in GUI, you might use these coordinates to play the game.

 -----------------